MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Member details and shareholdings;

-- Tender information;
+- Tender data;

-- Requests and submissions made by individuals;
+- Requests and submissions made by you;

-- Other information individuals provide to MI;
+- Other data you provide to MI;

-- The Water Act 2007 (Cth) and the legislative instruments made under it, including, without limitation, Part 7 of the Water Act 2007 (Cth), which requires disclosure of information to the Bureau of Meteorology;
+- The Water Act 2007 (Cth) and the legislative instruments made under it, including, without limitation, Part 7 of the Water Act 2007 (Cth), which requires disclosure of data to the Bureau of Meteorology;

-- The Australian Competition and Consumer Commission’s requests for information under sections 94, 99 and 100A of the Water Act 2007 (Cth) and notices under section 155 of the Competition and Consumer Act 2010 (Cth);
+- The Australian Competition and Consumer Commission’s requests for data under sections 94, 99 and 100A of the Water Act 2007 (Cth) and notices under section 155 of the Competition and Consumer Act 2010 (Cth);

-- The Water Management Act 2000 (NSW) and the legislative instruments made under it, including, without limitation, sections 338A and 338B, which requires disclosure of information to the NSW Minister or an authorised officer;
+- The Water Management Act 2000 (NSW) and the legislative instruments made under it, including, without limitation, sections 338A and 338B, which requires disclosure of data to the NSW Minister or an authorised officer;

-- The Operating Licence which is taken to be granted to MI under the Water Management Act 2000 (NSW), including, without limitation, clause 12, which requires information to be provided to the NSW Minister;
+- The Operating Licence which is taken to be granted to MI under the Water Management Act 2000 (NSW), including, without limitation, clause 12, which requires data to be provided to the NSW Minister;

 - The “irrigation corporation licence” (which MI refers to as its Water Management Works Licence) granted to MI under the Irrigation Corporations Act 1994 (NSW), including, without limitation, the general condition about reporting to the NSW Government;